 The creation of a format can be a long and complicated process.
 Often teams of individuals develop the format to fit, for example, network or budgetary requirements.
 Detailed and exact specifications of the elements of the format during the entire development process should be recorded for the best possible protection.

 - Make it

 If the necessary funds exist, make a pilot for the program incorporating all the essential elements of the theme and design as detailed above.

 If you can, request that anyone who is to receive the format proposal signs a non-disclosure or confidentiality agreement before viewing the idea.
 If this proves impractical, make it clear at every opportunity that the information they are receiving is confidential and is not to be used without your authorization.
 Marking your format bible with a “confidential” notice its cover and in headers on each page will emphasize the confidential nature of the work to readers.

-And make sure you add your FRAPA Membership logo – which you receive every year, in every mail, letter, contract etc. Others will now that you have an organization behind you who is there to protect and to recognize formats.
+And make sure you add your FRAPA Membership logo – which you receive every year, in every mail, letter, contract etc. Others will know that you have an organization behind you who is there to help protect and to recognize formats.